CREATING THE HOMES THAT MAKE DREAMS COME TRUE FOR THOSE WITH SPECIAL NEEDS

 Our first program was the Rose House Cafe, the predecessor to our vocational program.

-Our first group home was opened in November of 2003 and was funded through a capital grant from the State of New Jersey Division of Developmental Disabilities and private contributions.
-Over the next 13 years, we have expanded to five DDD residential programs and six independent living apartments funded through self-directed supports.
+Our first group home was opened in November of 2003 and was funded through a capital grant from the State of New Jersey Division of Developmental Disabilities (DDD) and private contributions.
+We currently have four DDD residential programs and eight independent living apartments funded through self-directed supports.
 It was through the support and generosity of The Friends of The Rose House, donors, Hanover, Parsippany, and Mount Olive Townships and the capital funds from United Way of Morris County and the New Jersey Housing and Mortgage Finance Agency that these projects were achieved.

 The Rose House offers an extensive range of recreational choices for our residential clients, employees, and other adults with disabilities who live in the area.
 We make use of existing programs such as MCARP, D.A.W.N., and Special Olympics New Jersey, as well as local community resources such as the YMCA.